Field-Robotics-Lab/ds_sim/VEHICLE_MODELLING.md

 The drag force is broken down into three components: a linear drag term, where force is proportional to velocity, a quadratic drag term, where force is proportional to the square of velocity, and an added mass term, where hydrodynamic forces mimic inertial effects.
-Linear and quatratic drag are applied at the specified center of drag, while added mass is applied at the center of mass.
+Linear and quadratic drag are applied at the specified center of drag, while added mass is applied at the center of mass.

 All the drag terms are included in a single "drag" tag in the plugin as follows: